dallo7/mcbT/README.md

 This Dash web application provides personalized portfolio recommendations for relationship managers (RMs) based on customer attributes and behavior.
 It uses a combination of LightGBM and Nearest Neighbors (NN) algorithms for recommendations.

-The app is hosted on render.com https://mcbrecommender.onrender.com/
+The app is hosted on render.com https://mcbrecommender.onrender.com/  (when you click the link give it at least a minute for the service to restart)

 ## Table of Contents